-Knowledge is based on written exams and assignments.
+Knowledge/Cognitive is based on exams, course work, and other assignments.

-Skills are based on practical examinations inclusive but not limited to of successful return demonstration of skills
+Skills/Psychomotor are based on practical examinations inclusive but not limited to of successful return demonstration of skills

-Work Habits are evaluated in the classroom and practicum /externship.
+Work Habits/Affective are evaluated in the classroom and practicum.
 Work habits in the classroom are based on professional appearance, professional behavior, attendance, and classroom participation.
 Work Habits in the externship/practicum are based on: integrity, empathy, self-motivation, appearance and personal hygiene, self-confidence, communication, time management, teamwork and diplomacy, respect, patient advocacy, and care delivery of service.